 Welch College Of Business Striving To Improve Freshmen Experience

-Sacred Heart University’s John F. Welch College of Business (WCOB) is making changes in an effort to improve the college experience for freshmen business students.
+Sacred Heart University’s Jack Welch College of Business (WCOB) is making changes in an effort to improve the college experience for freshmen business students.
 “Our goal is to make their experience more intentional and more personal from the very beginning,” said Sean Heffron, director of Student Experience for the WCOB.

 The first change was a program called “Mind Your Business” that took place the week before the fall semester -- despite the inconvenient arrival of tropical storm Irene.
 A total of 40 freshmen planning to major in business came together for a variety of activities, including corporate training and team building, visits to local businesses and interaction with business leaders, cultural negotiation seminars and leadership presentations from area companies, such as Barnum Financial Group, Northwestern Mutual and Pitney Bowes.